AI Speech Therapy: SLPs at the center of clinical decisions

 AI is transforming the world as we speak, and tools like ChatGPT are democratizing access for everyone.
 AI speech therapy may become a reality someday for assessments, continuous therapy monitoring, or delivering adaptive therapy exercises.

-However, today there are limited, if any, AI speech therapy solutions available beyond experimental stages.
-Some attempts have been made, such as Jessica by Better Speech, there however isn’t much clinically validated AI speech therapy at scale.
+However, today there are limited, if any, AI speech therapists or AI speech therapy solutions available beyond experimental stages.
+Some attempts have been made, such as Jessica by Better Speech, there however isn’t much clinically validated solutions available.

 Today, AI can be used mostly for: